MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ##Step 3 - Deploy Web Server Container

-To deploy a Windows Server Container based off of the nginxwindows image, use the <b>New-Container</b> PowerShell command.
+To deploy a Windows Server Container based off of the nginxwindows image, use the **New-Container** PowerShell command.

 ```powershell
 $webservercontainer = New-Container -Name webserver1 -ContainerImageName nginxwindows -SwitchName "Virtual Switch"
 ```
-Start the container and create a PowerShell remote session with the container using <b>Enter-PSSession</b>.
+Start the container and create a PowerShell remote session with the container using **Enter-PSSession**.

 ```powershell
 #Start Container.